kanelian63/GAN/README.md

 # Goal of Project
 Learn about GAN, the most innovative AI learning method of the past decade, and use it by participating in the kaggle competition.

+# Detail
-Therefore, much of the project was conducted with reference to kaggle.
-The project will be based on a lecture by Yeon-Soo Yoo, deep learning in March 2020.
+Much of the project was conducted with reference to kaggle.
+The project will be based on a lecture by Yeon-Soo Yoo, deep learning in February 2020.
+I read papers on various models of GAN, modified the model, and printed the results.

 The project proposal is as follows.

 # Proposal
 찐개만(진짜 개 같이 만들자, 가제) 파티원 모집!!